pbberlin/tools/os/fsi/readme.md

 	[current dir]/app1.log.

-Which is for memfs and aefs
+Which is for memfs and dsfs

 	[root dir]/app1.log.